 2.1 Proposal:

-The intention is to landscape a grassed area at the back of the school and construct a multi-use games area and play equipment.
-The multi-use games area will be surrounded by a 3.0m high twin bar rebound fencing panels with low-level acoustic quilting panels.
+The intention is to landscape a grassed area at the back of the school and construct a games area/play equipment.

 - The proposal is carefully designed, where possible, to ensure a successful juxtaposition with the existing mature trees.